 Applicants must demonstrate competence in the basic sciences regardless of their major field of study.
 No preference is given to either science or non-science majors.

-Applicants are selected based on a holistic review of the collegiate academic record, MCAT scores, medical and service experiences, mission fit, recommendations, personal characteristics, and personal interviews.
+Applicants are selected based on a holistic review of the collegiate academic record, MCAT scores, medical and service experiences, leadership, mission fit, recommendations, personal characteristics, and personal interviews.
 The Admissions Committee seeks individuals who have demonstrated a serious personal commitment to the practice of medicine and have altruistic goals and ideals.

 Because the number of applicants is far greater than the number of positions we have to offer, admission is highly selective.
 Loma Linda University School of Medicine does not require a minimum GPA or MCAT score, but the admissions process is competitive within the applicant pool.
 For the 2018 entering class, the average BCPM GPA was 3.71, the cumulative GPA was 3.77 and average MCAT was 508.

 Affiliation with the Seventh-day Adventist Church

 The School of Medicine is owned and operated by the Seventh-day Adventist Church; therefore, preference for admission is given to qualified members of the Church.
 However, it is a firm policy of the Admissions Committee to admit each year a number of applicants from other faiths who have demonstrated a commitment to Christian principles and are best suited to meet the educational goals of the School.
 No candidate is accepted on the basis of religious affiliation alone.